What is replication?

 Using the Perforce Broker to redirect commands

-commands to replica servers.
-This approach enables all your users to
+read-only commands to replica servers.
+This approach enables all your

-In this configuration, the broker is configured to transparently redirect
+setting (the broker).
+In this configuration, the broker is configured

 For an example of such a configuration, see "Using P4Broker With Replica Servers" in the Perforce Knowledge Base: